 4. Obtain passport photos

-You need to provide two hardcopy and one digital identical colour photos that are no more than six months old.
+You need to provide two high quality colour glossy photo prints that are no more than six months old.
+No retouching of photographs permitted.
 The photos must meet particular requirements.
 We recommend you check the requirements before you have your photos taken and ensure the person taking the photos understands these requirements.

 5. Choose a guarantor to endorse your application form and one of your photos